 As with the D-type instructions, each S-type instruction has an implicit destination address which corresponds to the instruction address.
-Each S-type instruction, however, has a single address argument.
-In the encoding of an S-type instruction, bits 31-28 contain the value 0x0.
-Bits 27-24 contain the S-type instruction op-code.
-Bits 23-14 are reserved for instruction-specific immediate
+Each S-type Version 1.1: Fixed incorrect standard number.

 Version 1.1: Clarified initial value of status register.